-Our sample over-represented children at high-risk of dyslexia and under-represented those with psychosocial adversities.
-Moreover, since the cut-offs for the cumulative risk measure are sample dependent, it difficult to generalize the findings with regard to this index to the population at large: it also needs to be acknowledged that the way in which family-risk is defined will influence findings.
-Despite these limitations, the findings current study serves to remind us that being at family-risk of dyslexia does not just imply that a child comes to the task of reading with a genetic propensity to find reading difficult.
-Rather being at family-risk of dyslexia appears to confer a wider range of environmental risks than much previous research on children at familial risk of dyslexia has assumed.
-Differences in both reading readiness and attention and behaviour already present at school entry set the stage for failure not only to learn to read but more generally across the curriculum.
+Our sample overrepresented children at high risk of dyslexia and underrepresented those with psychosocial adversities.
+Moreover, because the cutoffs for the cumulative risk measure are sample dependent, it difficult to generalize the findings with regard to this index to the population at large; it also needs to be acknowledged that the way in which family risk is defined will influence findings.
+Despite these limitations, the current study serves to remind us that being at family risk of dyslexia does not just imply that a child comes to the task of reading with a genetic propensity to find reading difficult.
+Rather, being at family risk of dyslexia appears to confer a wider range of environmental risks than much previous research on children at familial risk of dyslexia has assumed.